Evan Mathis: Denver Broncos

 On August 25, 2015, Mathis agreed to a one-year, $2.5 million contract with the Denver Broncos.
 On February 7, 2016, Mathis won his first career Super Bowl when the Broncos beat the Carolina Panthers 24–10 in Super Bowl 50.

 Arizona Cardinals

 Mathis signed a one-year, $6 million contract with the Arizona Cardinals on March 16, 2016.
 He was placed on injured reserve on October 8, 2016, after suffering an ankle injury in Week 5 against the San Francisco 49ers.
 Mathis announced his retirement via Twitter on January 20, 2017.

 Personal life

 Mathis's uncle is Bob Baumhower, who played defensive tackle for Alabama and the Miami Dolphins.
-Mathis and previous wife Katelynn coparent 2 daughters.
-Mathis married Megan Mathis in late 2022.
+Mathis and previous wife, TikTok star Katie Mathis, coparent 3 daughters.

 On April 19, 2018, Mathis sold a 1952 Topps Mickey Mantle baseball card via Heritage Auctions for $2.88 million.
 At the time, it was the second-highest sale price for a trading card ever, behind only the T206 Honus Wagner.

 Mathis finished 35th at the 2019 PokerStars Players No Limit Hold’em Championship (PSPC).

+Mathis now runs a technology development company called mathisit (pronounced math is it).